devCU/IPS-BitTracker/README.md

 ## ** Updated Notes **

-05/24/19
+06/02/19

-- Beta Testing next week, contact me for details on how to participate
+- Beta Testing begins Monday June 3rd, contact me to participate
-- Release first half of June for Patrons
+- Release middle of June for Patrons
 - Release early July for Public
 - Will do a release of compiled source in IPS .tar file format for import installations
 - Looking for an older version?
 [IPS 4.2x/4.3x version](https://github.com/GaalexxC/IPS-4.3-BitTracker) in active development